 Other cases, which develop over time, may be linked to genes.
 In some men, injury and genes could both be involved.

 Some medications list Peyronie's disease as a possible side effect.
 But there is no proof that these drugs cause the condition.

 Although it mostly happens in middle-aged men, younger and older men can get it.

 It becomes more common as a man gets older.
 But it’s not a normal part of aging.

 What Are the Symptoms of Peyronie's Disease?

-Some men with Peyronie's disease develop scar tissue elsewhere in the body, such as on the hand or foot.
-Men with Dupuytren's contractures - scarring in the hand that affects fingers - seem to have a higher incidence of Peyronie's.
+Some men with the condition develop scar tissue elsewhere in the body, such as on the hand or foot.
+Men with Dupuytren's contractures -- scarring in the hand that affects fingers -- seem to be more likely to get Peyronie's.